Quasar-Continuation/Poopsar/Plugins/README.md

 ## Plugin Types

+### 0. **Client-Only Auto Plugins** (New)
+- Target a single assembly that implements `IUniversalPlugin`
+- Name the compiled DLL with a `.Client.dll` suffix (for example `ActionPlugin.Client.dll`) and drop it into `Pulsar.Server/Plugins`
+- Every connected client loads the plugin automatically without any server UI wiring
+- The plugin's `Initialize` method runs immediately after download, perfect for one-shot actions
+- Update the `Version` property when you publish a new build so clients receive the fresh copy
+- Optional: place a `<PluginName>.init` file next to your DLL to supply raw init data bytes

 ### 1. **Server-Only Plugins** (Run on server machine)
 - Add menu items to the server interface
 - Create custom server UI windows